LiamDev06/NMSAdvanced/README.md

   - `/reflectionping` - get the users ping by accessing NMS using reflection
   - `/display` - display an action bar or title using direct NMS with a specified message
   - `/particlesbehind` - spawn particles behind a player when they walk using direct NMS
+  - `/gameentityspawn` - spawn any custom game entity registered in the plugin
 - Models
   - `Server Menu Info Modifier` - modifies the server menu info by listening for the OutServerInfo packet and intercepting it
 - Custom Entities